leadcentaur/axer/README.md

 # Axer 🪓
-A concurrent DNS AXFR testing tool.
+A small DNS AXFR testing tool.
 * This tool is my attempt at learning GoLang/concurrency.
 * Inspired by a pentesting class I took